 4 Girls 4 Harps' debut album, ‘Fireworks and Fables’, was released in 2009 showcasing their own arrangements of impressionist works by Ravel and Saint-Saëns, as well as new works by the group's own composers Harriet Adie and Eleanor Turner.
 Well received by critics, it led to broadcasts on national and international radio.

-December 2013 heralded the release of the group's second album, '4 Girls 4 Harps at Christmas', an ambitious project which included a fourteen date concert tour of venues in London and the South-East, including Temple Church, Herstmonceux Castle, and Asylum Arts in London.
+December 2013 heralded the release of the group's second album, '4 Girls 4 Harps at Christmas', an ambitious project which included a fourteen date concert tour of venues in London and the South-East.
 Described by the Sunday Express as 'putting the harp back into the heart of Christmas' the album was also favourably reviewed by BBC Music Magazine who wrote ‘Ensemble is watertight and there is a real rhythmic élan to the playing which keeps you listening’.

 2015 saw the ensemble celebrate their 15th anniversary as a group.
 Alongside a full concert diary, they marked this milestone by premiering an exciting new commission, Tetra, composed by four female British composers.
 The commission was generously funded by the PRS for Music Foundation’s: Women Make Music programme, The Ambache Trust and RV Williams Trust.
 In addition, they also founded the British Harp Chamber Music Competition (the only competition of its kind in the UK) to encourage other young harpists to perform chamber music and to champion the harp in a chamber music setting.